Q&A With Hsiu-Wen Yang, PhD

 Why did you choose FPG for your postdoctoral work?

 FPG is an internationally recognized research institution focused on child development, and I'm really interested in working in research, developing my own ideas, and exploring them through grants and projects.
-One of the main reasons I wanted to come to FPG for this work is how their implementation science teams and technical assistance teams work together to support the kinds of changes that can close the gap between research and practice.
+One of the main reasons I wanted to come to FPG for this work is how their research and policy division, implementation science division and technical assistance division work together to close the gap between research and practice.

-How is STEMIE informing the work you want to do?
+How did your work with STEMIE as a postdoctoral scholar inform the work you want to do?